-The Community Criteria was thoughtfully developed by the Selection Committee with consultation from local businesses and stakeholders.
-The resulting criteria are designed to reward the candidates who best fit the community’s needs and prioritize the candidates who intend to reside in the community after receiving permanent residency.
+The Community criteria was thoughtfully developed by the Selection Committee with consultation from local businesses and stakeholders.
+The resulting criteria are designed to reward the candidates who best fit the Community’s needs and prioritize the candidates who intend to reside in the Community after receiving permanent residency.

 It is important to note that the requirements listed below are necessary but not sufficient for Community recommendation.
-Applicants must also ensure that you meet the federal eligibility requirements to be eligible for recommendation.
+Applicants must also ensure that they meet the federal eligibility requirements to be eligible for recommendation.

 - The candidate must meet the federal eligibility criteria, as described in the Ministerial Instructions.

 - Candidates must intend to live in the Community (as described in Definitions).

 - Candidates must have a Canadian Language Benchmark (CLB) of 5 or higher, in English or French, for all skill levels and jobs.